NeLy-EPFL/twoppp/README.md

 # twoppp: **two-p**hoton data **p**rocessing **p**ipeline

 This package allows to process simulataneously recorded two-photon imaging data and behavioural data.

-**NEW: checkout the new interface to automatically run the entire pipeline or subsets of it on multiple flies [here](twoppp/run/README.md):**
+**!!!NEW!!!: checkout the new interface to automatically run the entire pipeline or subsets of it on multiple flies [here](twoppp/run/README.md):**

 **Most of the sub-modules and functions are already documented.
 More docstrings are forthcoming!**